monteirogustavo/blog/index.md

 search: exclude
 ---

 I built this site to share my learning path in quantitative finance and related subjects in data science.

+In a near future I'll post some tutorials on things I've learned.
 Hope you enjoy!

+# Posts